skobba/skobba.github.io_bak/docs/Prosjektledelse/GPMC/Initiate/Week2.md

 * ___Time-bound:___ The goal includes an 18-month timeframe.

 If you find that either goal does not meet all the SMART criteria, try revising it and answering the questions again.

+### SMART Goals
+__Original goal one:__ “Office Green will boost brand awareness.”

+__SMART Goal one:__ “Office Green will boost brand awareness with a new marketing and sales strategy and website update that will increase page views by 2K per month by the end of the year.”

+What makes this goal specific?
+Does it provide enough detail to avoid ambiguity?
+* The goal is specific because it’s clear what Office Green needs to do to achieve it (update the website and create a marketing and sales strategy to boost customer awareness of the brand).

+What makes this goal measurable?
+Does it include metrics to gauge success?
+* The goal is measurable because it sets a metric of a 2K monthly increase in monthly page views.

+What makes this goal attainable?
+Is it realistic given available time and resources?
+* The goal is attainable because the team has a full year to plan and execute the strategy.
+Two thousand additional page views per month is an increase of about 15%, which is in line with the results of previous marketing campaigns.

+What makes this goal relevant?
+Does it support project or business objectives?
+* The goal is relevant because increased brand awareness can bring in new customers.
+New customers should mean more sales, so this goal supports the project objective of increasing revenue by 5% by the end of the year.

+What makes this goal time-bound?
+Does it include a timeline or deadline?
+* The goal is time-bound because it sets a deadline of the end of the year.

+__Original goal two:__ “Office Green will raise their customer retention rate.”
+__SMART goal two:__ “Office Green will raise their overall customer retention rate by 10% by the end of the year by implementing a new Operations & Training plan for the Plant Pals service.”

+What makes this goal specific?
+Does it provide enough detail to avoid ambiguity?
+* The goal is specific because it’s clear what Office Green needs to do to achieve it (Implement an Operations & Training plan that will improve on existing customer service standards and boost efficiency).

+What makes this goal measurable?
+Does it include metrics to gauge success?
+* The goal is measurable because it sets a metric of a 10% increase in customer retention rates.

+What makes this goal attainable?
+Is it realistic given available time and resources?
+* The goal is attainable because customer retention is already high and a large percentage of existing customers have expressed interest in the service.
+Many former customers have also stated that they left for landscapers that offered additional services, like Plant Pals.

+What makes this goal relevant?
+Does it support project or business objectives?
+* The goal is relevant because raising customer retention should lead to increased sales, which supports the project objective of increasing revenue by 5% by the end of the year.

+What makes this goal time-bound?
+Does it include a timeline or deadline?
+* The goal is time-bound because it sets a deadline of the end of the year.